PapaIL/OpenHAB_Start_Files/README.md

 classic.zip, extract its files to OpenHAB's \icons\classic folder.
 For your OpenHAB User Interface display, this gives you several added icons, many from JimKernsJr & some from me.

+Put weather.cfg in OpenHAB's \services folder.
+With Notepadd++, open it for editing.
+Find 3 lines that have "Replace this ..." after =.
+Replace everything after the = with the requested info.

-Files starting with "weather" need OpenHAB's Weather binding installed & edits in weather.cfg  See here for help with that: http://homeautomation.proboards.com/thread/191/display-weather-info-openhab-interface
+Other files starting with "weather" need OpenHAB's Weather binding installed & edits in weather.cfg  See here for help with that: http://homeautomation.proboards.com/thread/191/display-weather-info-openhab-interface

 weather_English.items & weather_Metric.items give you several weather items to work with & show you examples.
 Use only one of them in OpenHAB's \items folder or they will conflict.
 You can open & edit them with Notepad++.
 Use information at http://homeautomation.proboards.com/post/1814/thread, including the official OpenHAB documentation references, to help you make changes.